We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 With the ink still drying on his contract, John Egan spent his first weekend on the job locked in negotiations with union officials over a crippling strike that threatened to close Jaguar for good.
 At the eleventh hour, the dispute was resolved and oblivion averted.
 Now the tough part would begin – pulling Jaguar’s reputation out of the scrapyard.

-With XJ40’s styling frozen, it was presented to the BL board that July, accompanied by an engineering dossier which stated: “This concept submission deals with a proposal by Jaguar cars to design and build a replacement vehicle (codenamed XJ40) to their Jaguar and Daimler saloon car ranges to be introduced in the UK in autumn 1983” This now know of course of course that this, along with much of the dossier itself was fabrication, but it needed to be if BL management was to be convinced of XJ40’s readiness.
+With XJ40’s styling frozen, it was presented to the BL board that July, accompanied by an engineering dossier which stated: “This concept submission deals with a proposal by Jaguar cars to design and build a replacement vehicle (codenamed XJ40) to their Jaguar and Daimler saloon car ranges to be introduced in the UK in Autumn 1983” Of course this, along with much of the dossier itself was utterly fabricated, but it needed to be if BL management was to be convinced of XJ40’s and Jaguar’s readiness.

-Bob Knight latterly expressed some ambivalence about the final styling scheme to chroniclers, suggesting he would have preferred to develop it further [a viewpoint Jim Randle also shared with this author], but there was no time for further deliberation.
+Both Knight and Randle latterly expressed ambivalence about the final styling scheme to chroniclers, suggesting they would have preferred to develop it further, but there was no time for further deliberation.

-The sweetener was the long-term potential of a revitalised Jaguar being sold off, gaining XJ40 serious traction as a priority BL project.
+The sweetener was the long-term potential of a revitalised Jaguar being sold off to the private sector, gaining XJ40 serious traction as a priority BL project.
 Things were looking up, especially when it was announced the company would once again be known as Jaguar Cars, a separate independent entity within BL.

 It simply isn’t possible to overstate the significance of Bob Knight – not only to XJ40, but to Jaguar’s very survival.
 Without his subtle and sophisticated campaign to protect the marque’s autonomy through the 1970’s, Jaguar would have been yet another sorry statistic of the Ryder debacle.
 Jim Randle was unequivocal, telling this author, “Had Bob Knight not been there, Jaguar wouldn’t be here today.”

-Perhaps he was a little too fixated on XJ40 to the detriment of other more pressing concerns, but it is equally possible that without the galvanising effect of the project, Jaguar would have completely lost the will to resist.
+Perhaps he was a little too fixated on XJ40 to the detriment of other more pressing concerns, but it is equally possible that without the galvanising effect of the project, both he and Jaguar itself would have completely lost the will to resist.

 In the arena of chassis development, Knight was probably unsurpassed.
 Jim Randle was certainly of that belief, telling us, “He was brilliant, the best engineer I’ve ever met.
 I’ve learned more from that man than any I’ve ever known”.
 Knight’s almost pathological obsession with NVH refinement ensured successive Jaguars were world leaders in noise suppression and ride comfort.